-Danielle Bainbridge is a postdoc in the Department of African American Studies in the 2018-2019 academic year and will begin a professorship in the Department of Theatre in the fall of 2019.
+Danielle Bainbridge was a postdoctoral fellow in the Department of African American Studies in the 2018-2019 academic year.
+She is an assistant professor of theatre and performance studies.
 Her ongoing book project Refinements of Cruelty: Enslavement, Enfreakment, and the Performance Archive examines the lives of African American sideshow and freak show performers who were also enslaved.
 Refinements of Cruelty establishes how the improvisational and anticipatory nature of the archival practices of slavery are mirrored in 19th century freak show performances that span the ante-bellum and post-Civil War United States.
 She calls this anticipatory accounting a ‘future perfect’ practice of archive and performance that considers “what will have been” rather than just the historical past tense.
 She theorizes that the archival structures that recorded enslavement and enfreakment on the sideshow stage are deeply invested in accounting equally for performers’ physical bodies as well as their performance labor.
 This creates a system of fungibility whereby the unfree enfreaked body accrues high value as an object of spectatorship and performance even as the terms of bondage renders that same body abjectly valueless as a traditional enslaved laborer.
 This occurs both onstage during life and also in the archive after death.
 Her project received the support of a Ford Foundation pre-doctoral fellowship (2014-2017).

 - Black Feminist Theory